Your guide to weekly payroll for part-time and full-time caregivers

 5. Tap on individual shifts to request your Helper to correct their hours before Sunday at 11:59 PM.
 You can also add any extra payments for your Helper on this screen for overtime or sick pay

-What about overtime, holidays, sick leave, breaks, and meal periods?
+Do Helpers get overtime, holidays, sick leave, breaks, and meal periods?

 Overtime is accrued at 1.5 x hourly rate for over 9 hours a day and/or 40 in a 7-day workweek.There is no legal requirement for employers to provide employees with paid or unpaid vacation time.
 But if you do choose to provide vacation time, there are rules that apply to how it is accrued and carried over to the following year.